Veronica Schmitt

 Profile

-Veronica started her forensic career in 2008.
-Veronica is also an Assistant Professor at Noroff University.
-Veronica holds a Master in Science at Rhodes University in Information Security with specialisation in the forensic analysis of malware.
-She prides herself in keeping patients safe as this is something which is near to her heart.
-She is also a cyborg sporting an embedded medical device herself.
-She also is a DEF CON Goon and she is the founder of DC2751, and the OWASP Kristiansand project.
-She has a love for all things ransomware and understanding the low level details forensically.
-Her particular research interests include research into security vulnerabilities in medical devices forming part of the Internet of Things, and how these could be exploited by malicious attackers, as well as what types of forensic artefacts could be identified from any attacks.
-She believes that incident response should be something that is continuously done and improved on.
-She is extremely passionate about protecting people whose lives depend on these medical devices, and her passion saw her becoming a researcher within an MDM.
+Her research interests include research into security vulnerabilities in medical devices forming part of the Internet of Things, and how these could be exploited by malicious attackers, as well as what types of forensic artefacts could be identified from any attacks.
+She believes that incident response should be continuously done and improved on.
+She is extremely passionate about protecting people whose lives depend on these medical devices, and her passion led her to become a researcher within an MDM.
 She is also developing a digital forensics and incident response approach dealing specifically with implanted medical devices and medical devices installed within a healthcare setting.
-At her core Veronica is a forensicator and hacker and in love with every bit, byte and nibble of knowledge she has obtained.
-She has a strong believe in that the o in Logs stand for observability.
+At her core, Veronica is a forensicator and hacker, in love with every bit, byte, and nibble of knowledge she has obtained.
+She has a strong belief that the o in logs stand for observability.
+Knowing what a problem is is half the battle won she believes.